Georgia Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Income & Asset Limits for Eligibility

 Each of the three Medicaid long-term care programs have varying financial and medical eligibility criteria.
-Financial requirements change each year, vary based on one’s marital status, and is further complicated by the fact that Georgia offers multiple pathways towards Medicaid eligibility.
+Further complicating financial eligibility is that the requirements change annually, vary based on marital status, and Georgia offers multiple pathways towards eligibility.

-GA seniors must have limited income and assets, and a medical need to qualify for Medicaid long-term care.
-In 2024, a single Nursing Home Medicaid applicant must meet the following criteria: 1) Income under $2,829 / month 2) Assets under $2,000 3) Require a nursing home level of care.
+In 2025, a single Nursing Home Medicaid applicant in Georgia must meet the following criteria: 1) Income under $2,901 / month 2) Assets under $2,000 3) Require a Nursing Home Level of Care.

 The table below provides a quick reference to allow Georgian seniors to determine if they might immediately be eligible for a Medicaid-funded long-term care program.
 Alternatively, one can take the Medicaid Eligibility Test.
 IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Georgia Medicaid.
 More.